Tom Bolster is a competition disputes specialist.

 Tom has acted for several leading automotive manufacturers in pursuing damages claims relating to the car glass, bearings, maritime car carrier and other auto-part cartels.
 He also represented several of the major European railway companies in their claim relating to the carbon graphite cartel and acted for claimants in connection with the methionine, feed phosphates and industrial bags cartels.

 Having lived and worked in different countries around the world, he has an ease and confidence in communicating with clients from all corners of the globe.
-Combined with his language skills – he is fluent in English, French and German - this ensures a smooth working relationship with clients across a variety of countries and sectors.
+Combined with his language skills – he is fluent in French and German - this ensures a smooth working relationship with clients across a variety of countries and sectors.

 Prior to joining Hausfeld, Tom worked at the London and Hong Kong offices of Baker & McKenzie LLP.